Helping burdened people get a fresh economic start by filing bankruptcy. It is all I do.

 601 N. Mur-Len Rd., Ste.
 5

-Yes, which involves a 30 minute meeting with staff and a one hour meeting with the attorney.
+Yes, which involves a 60 minute meeting with an attorney.

 I chose to exclude criminal defense from my practice to focus exclusively on bankruptcy in 2003.
 I ultimately prefer bankruptcy as it allows me to provide fairly quick resolution to really large problems and can have life changing effects.